 Brent Thomson (Sales Leader and Mentor) Peak Sales Recruiting

 Ask hard questions early on in the sales cycle.
 That way you don't have to wait for the prospect to say yes because he's been saying yes all along.

 If you ask hard questions early on you can then make appropriate decisions based on the prospect's answers.
 Time is money, and the best sales people can optimize their sales cycles by making decisions based off hard questions right off the bat.

 Dale Carnegie (Writer, lecturer and developer of famous courses in salesmanship) Dale Carnegie

 Actively listening and watching body language will help you develop good questions.
 Questions will help you focus your message to the buyer.
 When you ask a question, try to make it open‐ended.
-The more you can get the client talking, the better chance you will have to uncover needs and establish a relationship.
+The more you get the client talking, the better chance you have to uncover needs and establish a relationship.

 Listening and questioning are very effective strategies during the early process of lead follow‐up and prospecting; they can’t be overlooked.
 However, building listening and questioning skills will only get you halfway to the deal.
 To turn prospects into customers, you need to develop a relationship that provides value to the customer.

 Dale Carnegie said, “Thousands of salespeople are pounding